Technical Assistance Program

 According to the insight2050 Scenario Results Report, Central Ohio’s population is expected to be a region of 3 million people by 2050.
 As the region grows rapidly, these changes will have a significant impact on the region’s housing, transportation, and economic development.
 National trends point toward increased preferences for walkable, vibrant communities where daily needs are within close proximity to homes and jobs.
 To help the region better prepare for growth and meet the needs and demands of current and future residents, the Mid-Ohio Regional Planning Commission (MORPC) is offering technical assistance.

-The insight2050 Technical Assistance Program (TA Program) provides MORPC staff assistance to Central Ohio communities within the boundary of the Metropolitan Planning Organization (MPO) or Central Ohio Regional Planning Organization (CORPO) for the planning of sustainable transportation and community development efforts related to the findings of insight2050 Scenario Results report.
+The insight2050 Technical Assistance Program (TA Program) provides MORPC staff assistance to Central Ohio communities within the boundary of the Metropolitan Planning Organization (MPO) for the planning of sustainable transportation and community development efforts related to the findings of insight2050 Scenario Results report.
 TA Program services are intended to help communities:

 - Increase multimodal transportation options within their community

 - Enhance quality of life by improving mobility, accessibility, safety, and reducing the negative public health impacts of transportation

 - Improve connectivity to community assets and support reinvestment in underutilized properties through infill and redevelopment planning

 - Prepare for emerging transportation by leveraging technology and infrastructure to maximize safety, sustainability, affordability, equity, and quality of life for all residents

 The MORPC insight2050 TA Program awards technical assistance services via a competitive application process.
 For more information about the services offered, see the project descriptions below and the 2019 insight2050 TA Program guidelines.